-There is a risk that the Company's products may not perform as well as expected, which may result in customer complaints, returned products, product recalls and/or loss of repeat customer orders.
-Any one of these effects may have a material negative impact on the Company's ability to generate revenue and continue operations.
+There is a risk that the Company's products may not perform as well as they have historically, which could result in customer complaints, returned products, product recalls and/or loss of repeat customer orders.
+Any of these issues could have a material negative impact on the Company's ability to generate revenue and continue operations.